TotallyNotNero/totallynotnero/README.md

 Discord: [TotallyNotNero#0420](https://discord.com/users/323982743908384768)

 # Who am I?
 TotallyNotNero is obviously a screen name... right?
 Well, I am a developer who specializes in iOS Development and Jailbreaking.
-I am fluent in C and Swift, and proficient in Java and JavaScript.
+I am fluent in C and Swift, and proficient in Java, JavaScript, and TypeScript.
 I am a car enthusiast, owning a Chevy Camaro.
 I am a basketball enthusiast, as I play and watch it a hell of a lot, and a gaming enthusiast, playing Rainbow Six Siege and Watch Dogs.
 I also watch a lot of NCIS, Hawaii Five-0, MacGyver, Magnum P.I, and Scorpion (bring it back please?).
 I am also a leftist.

 I have been developing since 2016, learning multiple languages and skills that help me today.
 I have made various projects in JavaScript since then and even more in C and Swift.